10 days from £3,450pp

 Exploring an isolated archipelago

 On arrival we’ll check into simple, but comfortable accommodation.
-All the basic amenities will be provided including private bathrooms and delicious regional meals.
+All the basic amenities will be provided including delicious regional meals.
 Surrounded by crystal clear water, we’ll have the opportunity to snorkel at rarely visited sites, explore the island’s unique bird life through local treks, and enjoy the tranquility of this island paradise.
-We do not expect to share this island space with any other groups making it exclusive to us.

 Day 09